The most popular service we provide here at Nomad Capitalist is helping people get a second residence – the most popular by far.

 And in places like Colombia, they will naturalize you faster if you make larger investments, as opposed to smaller ones.
 The time frame currently stands at five and ten years, accordingly.

-The only common thread here is that second residence can lead to naturalization.
+The only common thread here is that a second residence can lead to naturalization.

 But there is so much variance between programs that it is difficult to make a blanket statement about how they operate.